-3. Sustainable Use of Materials
+3. Sustainable Sourcing and Use of Materials

-The use of materials on campus - and how we treat them afterwards - is a key area where sustainable offices can make a difference.
+The sourcing and use of materials on campus - and how we treat them afterwards - is a key area where sustainable offices can make a difference.
 The following guidelines are intended to prioritize the minimization of wastes through specification in contracts, through reuse of materials before purchasing new ones, or other means.
 Offices are encouraged to adopt the following actions:

-- ♦ Reduce printing as much as possible by utilizing electronic resources for filing, forms, communications, and other documentation.
+- Reduce printing as much as possible by utilizing electronic resources for filing, forms, communications, and other documentation.
 (See "Print Tips" at green.ust.hk for more ideas).
-When it is necessary to print, use 100% recycled paper. - Ensure that all business cards are printed with recycled content, FSC certified and using soy-based ink printing. - Purchase appliances with Energy Efficiency Label Grade One, and water appliances that achieve "water Sense" conservation levels. - Choose environmentally friendly office supplies such as refillable pens, biodegradable garbage bags, eco-friendly souvenirs.
-Whenever appropriate, buy in bulk to reduce packaging. - Before buying large items (like new furniture) contact the Purchasing Office to check our green purchasing policies.
+When it is necessary to print, use 100% recycled paper. - Ensure that all business cards are printed with recycled content, FSC certified and using soy-based ink printing. - Purchase appliances with Energy Efficiency Label Grade One, and water appliances that achieve "water Sense" conservation levels. - Choose and environmentally friendly office supplies such as refillable pens, biodegradable garbage bags, ethically sourced eco-friendly souvenirs.
+Whenever appropriate, buy in bulk to reduce packaging and minimize the use of plastic. - Before buying large items (like new furniture) contact the Purchasing Office to check our green purchasing policies.